 3. Excess Reserve

-This takes place when a country faces recession, at that time banks find it conducive to maintain reserves instead of lending which leads to less credit creation.
+This takes place when a country faces recession, at that time banks find it conducive in maintaining reserves in place of lending which leads to less credit creation.

 4. Currency Drainage

-It refers to the situation when the public does not deposit money in the banks, which results in reduced credit creation in the economy.
+It refers to the situation when the public is not depositing money in the banks, which results in reduced credit creation in the economy.

 5. Borrower Availability

-Credit creation will flourish if there are borrowers, there will be no credit creation if there are no borrowers of the money.
+Credit creation will flourish if there are borrowers, credit creation will not be done if there are no borrowers of the money in an economy.

 6. Prevalent business conditions